naomibaes/naomibaes.github.io/content/news/google_research@sydney/index.md

 I am excited to see these projects develop as technology progresses and as the team continues to make breakthroughs.
 With Australia's history of pioneering advances like the internet, Wi-Fi, cochlear implants, and Google Maps, it has the potential to lead in many more innovations despite its insular location.

-Thank you to Google Australia for hosting this event and to my PhD supervisors, Nick Haslam and Katerina Vylomova, for their invaluable support.
+Thank you to Google Australia for hosting this event and to my PhD supervisors, Nick Haslam and Ekaterina Vylomova, for their invaluable support.

 Click here for more information about the event: https://www.linkedin.com/posts/googleresearch_thats-a-wrap-on-research-sydney-the-team-activity-7297766842998108160-VnRh/?utm_source=share&utm_medium=member_desktop&rcm=ACoAAC7EFScBoYYPgFhje5nKGTfb1tHVC8Rg_Q0